Hypermediaisobar/hyperProxy/README.md

 ### hyperProxy.overrideJSandCSSgeneric(response, found, data, post)

 In projects that use separate CSS and JS files there's not much additional work needed.
-This function tries to find JS, CSS, HTM(L) or SWF file, and if one does not exists, it tries the same file name but without ".min" part (only for JS and CSS and if there is any) - just in case there is a full source data available.
+This function tries to find JS, CSS, HTM(L) or SWF file.
+If `data` has `tryNonMinimizedFiles` property set to true, then this function will automatically try to serve non-minified (without the ".min" part) versions of the files.

 ### hyperProxy.overrideWithStaticOutput(response, found, data, post)